mmenestret/jdegoes.github.io/_posts/2019-06-18-tagless-horror.md

 Keep in mind that `Console[F]` is just a toy example.
 A realistic tagless-final type class would be far larger and more complex, containing numerous operations, which are ad hoc, unlawful, and impossible to reason about generically.
 If we write code using this type class, it will be highly coupled to unspecified implementation details.

 _Real_ generic reasoning applies only to _real_ abstractions, like `Monoid`, `Monad`, and type classes from functional programming.
-The moment we introduce ad hoc, unspecified, implementation-specific operations like `putStrLn` or `getStrLn`, we can no longer reason generically about the behavior of our code in any principled, useful way.
+The moment we introduce ad hoc, unspecified, implementation-specific operations like `putStrLn` or `getStrLn`, we can no longer reason generically about the behavior of our code in any principled way.

 What this means is that even if we grant that Scala has effect parametric polymorphism (which it doesn't!), and even if we assume that developers won't use type classes like `Sync` (which they will!), the ad hoc nature of tagless-final type classes means we don't actually have _useful generic reasoning_ across these type classes.

-We can tell that `bind` is not used if only `Applicative[F]` is required, but we cannot tell how many individual side-effects are chained together to make up a single operation like `putStrLn`.
+If only `Applicative[F]` is required, we can tell that `bind` is not used, but we cannot tell how many individual side-effects are chained together to make up a single operation like `putStrLn`.
 The limited reasoning we can do is _useless_ (a parlor trick, at best!), precisely because of all the reasoning we _cannot_ do.

 Does `putStrLn` print a line of text to a console?
-Or does it launch a concurrent `main` function with the whole application?
+Or does it launch a multithreaded `main` function with the whole application?
 Who knows.
 The types and laws don't tell you anything.

-Adding `Console[F]` to a type signatue is at best a form of wishful thinking&mdash;a hope that whoever gives us a `Console[F]` will abide by an unspecified contract that has something to do with console input/output.
+Adding `Console[F]` to a type signatue is at best a prayer that whoever gives us a `Console[F]` will abide by an unspecified contract that has something to do with console input/output and will make our "generic" code work correctly.

 Polymorphic code that we can reason about generically is an awesome benefit of statically-typed functional programming.
-But the benefit requires abstractions, which must always have algebraic laws.
+But generic reasoning requires abstractions, which must always have algebraic laws.
 The moment we create fake abstractions (operations without laws), we aren't doing principled functional programming anymore.

 ## The Tagless-Final Hit List

-Tagless-final in Scala is a false hope, for all the reasons we've seen:
+Tagless-final in Scala doesn't entirely live up to the hype, as I've argued in this post:

 1. **Premature Indirection**.
 For applications, using tagless-final to guard against the possibility of changing effect types is usually _overengineering_ (premature indirection).
 Your application doesn't add indirection layers for Akka Streams, Slick, Future, or even the dialect of SQL you're using&mdash;because in most cases, the cost of building and maintaining that layer of indirection is _unending_.
-In the case of tagless-final effects, you also deprive yourself of many new lawful operations and additional type safety.
+In the case of tagless-final effects, you also deprive yourself of many lawful operations and added type safety.
 2. **Untestable Effects**.
 Many popular tagless-final type classes encourage capturing side-effects.
 Even if we are disciplined and diligent, these type classes destroy our ability to reason about and unit test applications built using them.
 In the end, testability is not a property of tagless-final code; testability requires you code to an interface, which you can do with or without tagless-final.
 3. **No Effect Parametric Polymorphism**.
-Scala doesn't constrain side-effects anywhere, and implicit parameters don't change that.
+Scala doesn't constrain side-effects, and implicit parameters don't change this.
 If you want to _constrain_ side-effects, you need a _social contract_, enforced by discipline and diligence.
-In this case, reasoning benefits (such as they are) come only from discipline, not from effect polymorphism.
+In this case, reasoning benefits (such as they are) come only from painstaking review of every line of code, not from effect polymorphism.
 Yet other approaches that require discipline, like ensuring programmers only code to an interface, can provide similar benefits, but without the drawbacks of tagless-final.
 4. **Sync Bloat**.
 In Scala, real world tagless-final code tends not to use custom type classes, but rather, a few type classes that allow the unrestricted capture of side-effects.
-These `Sync` code bases do not confer any benefits to reasoning or testability, even if we are disciplined and diligent during code reviews.
+These `Sync` code bases do not confer any benefits to reasoning or testability, even if we are disciplined and diligent during code review.
 They combine the ceremony and boilerplate of tagless-final with the untestable, unreasonable nature of the worst procedural code.
 5. **Fake Abstraction**.
 Reasoning about generic code requires abstractions, which come equipped with algebraic laws.
 Algebraic laws precisely define common structure across different data types, and they let us reason generically about the correctness of polymorphic code.
 Yet most tagless-final type classes do not have any laws.
 Any code that uses "fake abstractions" is not actually generic, but instead, is closely wedded to unspecified implementation details.

 Beyond just not living up to the hype, tagless-final has a number of serious drawbacks:

 1. Tagless-final has significant pedagogical costs, because of the huge number of concepts it requires a team to master (parametric polymorphism, higher-kinded types, higher-kinded parametric polymorphism, type classes, higher-kinded type classes, the functor hierarchy, etc.).
-2. Tagless-final has significant institutional costs, because of the level of ceremony and boilerplate involved (type classes, type class instances, instance summoners, syntax extensions, higher-kinded implicit parameter lists, non-inferrable types, etc.).
+2. Tagless-final has significant institutional costs, because of the level of ceremony and boilerplate involved (type classes, type class instances, instance summoners, syntax extensions, higher-kinded implicit parameter lists, non-inferrable types, compiler plug-ins, etc.).

-I've [talked about these other drawbacks](/posts/zio-environment) at length in the past.
+I've [talked about these drawbacks](/posts/zio-environment) at length in the past, and I encourage readers to investigate for themselves the drawbacks of tagless-final in Scala.

 ## Objections